anujkumardev/calendar_management_system/README.md

-# meeting_scheduler
+# Calendar management system
-A basic api, made with node.js and express.js, to keep the records of all the meetings of the user.
+A basic api, made with node.js and express.js, to keep the records of all the meetings/events of the user.